 “Don’t change who you are, be more of who you are.” – Sally Hogshead

-I think that many of these life experiences have prepared me well for my journey as a leader and ultimately a CEO.
+I think that many of these life experiences have prepared me well for my journey as a leader and ultimately a CEO and Non-Executive Director.
 I’ve been a CEO now for more than 20 years – a long time!
 I love what I do and believe that what I do matters.
-There is a strong alignment between my personal values and philosophies about leadership and the values and philosophies of Holyoake where I currently work.
+There has always been a strong alignment between my personal values and philosophies about leadership and the values and philosophies of organisations where I have chosen to work.
 I believe that this alignment is very important.
 I once resigned from a senior position that I loved because I believed that changes in the organisation would mean that my personal values would no longer be aligned with where the organisation was headed.
 I’ve learned to understand who I am, to be authentic as a leader, to understand what’s important to me, what matters most, and most importantly, to be comfortable with who I am.

 To lead others you need to first understand yourself.